MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureVMSize](./Set-AzureVMSize.md)
-Sets the size of an azure_2 virtual machine.
+Sets the size of an Azure virtual machine.

 ### [Set-AzureVMSqlServerExtension](./Set-AzureVMSqlServerExtension.md)
-Sets the azure_2 SQL Server extension on a virtual machine.
+Sets the Azure SQL Server extension on a virtual machine.

 ### [Set-AzureVNetConfig](./Set-AzureVNetConfig.md)
-Updates the virtual network settings for an azure_2 cloud service.
+Updates the virtual network settings for an Azure cloud service.

 ### [Set-AzureWalkUpgradeDomain](./Set-AzureWalkUpgradeDomain.md)